chaserw0w/university/README.md

 5. Global search by {template}.

-You check reference the H2 console for checking the names of the entities, or look them up int src/main/resources/data.sql file.
+You check reference the H2 console for checking the names of the entities, or look them up in src/main/resources/data.sql file.